reb/huebot/README.md

 ### Configuration
 * Copy `huebot.ini.example` to `huebot.ini`
 * [Create a bot user on Slack](https://my.slack.com/services/new/bot) and enter the API Token into the `[SLACK]` section under `Token`
-* Enter a channel name at `ReportingChannel` under the `[SLACK]` section to have a report on why the lights turned red, else remove that line
+* Enter a channel name under `ReportingChannel` in the `[SLACK]` section to have a report on why the lights turned red, else remove that line
 * [Find the IP of the Hue bridge](https://www.meethue.com/api/nupnp) and enter it into the `[HUE]` section under `BridgeIp`
 ### First run
 Start with